- Learn the basic recommendations from the USPTF regarding common screening tests/practices in the outpatient setting

 - Review the literature on a particular common outpatient health topic.

-- These topics will typically be presented on Thursday AM didactics
+- These topics will typically be presented during Thursday AM didactic

-- Faculty will evaluate the presentation and document feedback in new innovations.
+- Faculty will evaluate the presentation and document feedback in NI

 - Apply each of WHO screening principles to your topic